FedeDP/Clight/README.md

 * sweet inter-modules dependencies management system with "modules"(CAPTURE, GAMMA, LOCATION, etc etc) lazy loading: every module will only be started at the right time, eg: GAMMA module will only be started after a location has been retrieved.
 * UPower support, to set longer timeouts between captures while on battery, in order to save some energy.
 Moreover, you can set a percentage of maximum settable brightness while on battery.
-* You can specify curve points to be used to match ambient brightness to screen backlight from config file.
-Clight will then find best-fit through gsl polynomial fit and use that curve.
-Have a look at clight.conf file.
+* You can specify curve points to be used to match ambient brightness to screen backlight from config file thanks to [gsl Polynomial fit](https://github.com/FedeDP/Clight#polynomial-fit).
 * Gracefully auto-disabling gamma support on non-X environments.

 ### Valgrind is run with: